LUCAS – International Festival for Young Film Lovers

 • Audience Award

-LUCAS Trennung
+LUCAS separation

-Selection Committee
+Selection Committee 2024

-To network LUCAS even better and to strengthen the lively exchange of the program the festival has appointed a selection committee for feature films and one for short films to screen the films and select them for the sections 8+, 13+ and 16+ | Youngsters.
-In addition to Julia Fleißig, Head of LUCAS Film Festival, the commissions are made up of five other proven film experts.
+In order to network LUCAS even better and to strengthen the lively exchange about the program, the festival has appointed a selection committee for feature-length films and a selection committee for short films, which view the films and select them for the competitions »Kids«, »Teens« and »Youngsters« competitions.
+In addition to Julia Fleißig, the festival director of LUCAS, the commissions are made up of five other proven film experts.

-Selection Committee | Feature Film
+Selection Committee Feature Film

 Kirsten Taylor